open-component-model/ocm-website/content/en/docs/cli-reference/add/add_resources.md

   This input type describes the composition of a multi-platform OCI image.
   The various variants are taken from the local docker daemon.
 They should be built with the buildx command for cross platform docker builds.
   The denoted images, as well as the wrapping image index is packed as OCI artifact set.
+  They will contain an informational back link to the component version using the manifest annotation <code>software.ocm/component-version</code>.

   This blob type specification supports the following fields:
   - **<code>variants</code>** *[]string*